terencezl/terencezl.github.io/index.md

 _Vice President, Research, 2021 - Present_

 I had previously worked on facial recognition back in 2017, and really wanted to solve the two biggest problems in the industry - the accuracy of the algorithm, and the accuracy & scalability of the face search engine at increasingly large sizes (deca-billion scale and more).
 Clearview was the perfect opportunity for me.
-I ended up solving them in each of the two years when I was there.
+I ended up solving them in each of the two years when I was here.
 In addition, I took on a lot more responsibilities, both in leadership/strategy and in people management.

 * Created a facial recognition [algorithm](https://pages.nist.gov/frvt/reportcards/11/clearviewai_000.html) ranked **US #1** and **World #2**.
 * Researched & implemented a **deca-B** face search engine that was **500+** times the SOTA throughput.
 Near-term 1/10 server cost & much higher capacity.
 Long-term $10M annual savings.